 In Memory of Denise P. Barlow

-On October 21, 2020 we commemorated the third anniversary of Denise P. Barlow’s demise.
-She has been a formidable researcher who inspired the molecular biology community in Austria and beyond.
-In Vienna, Denise has been associated with four institutions: IMP, where she was a group leader, MFPL, where she has been a professor, IMBA, which has provided laboratory space for some time, and CeMM, where she has been ten years as principal investigator.
+On October 21, 2020, we commemorated the third anniversary of Denise P. Barlow’s passing.
+She was a formidable researcher who inspired the molecular biology community in Austria and beyond.
+In Vienna, Denise was associated with four institutions: IMP, where she was a group leader, Max Perutz Labs, where she was a professor, IMBA, which provided her with laboratory space for sometime, and CeMM, where she was a principal investigator for ten years.